thok17/CS3141-ByteMe-Team-Project/README.md

 Nevermind this is now irrelevant because it "used to be public"

-So we're going to make a discord bot, it's a very rough idea around the edges. #YOLO
+So we're *not* going to make a discord bot, it's a very rough idea around the edges. #YOLO